Kong/docs.konghq.com/app/_hub/seifchen/kong-path-whitelist/index.md

 desc: Determine if the path is in the path whitelist, and if not, return a 403

 description: |
-  Add Kong Path White List to a Service or a Route or consumer with paths.
-The plugin will check the path is in the path whitelist, if not return 403.
+  You can use the Kong Path Whitelist plugin on a Service, Route, or Consumer with paths.
+The plugin will check if the path is in the path whitelist, and if not, return a 403.

 support_url: https://github.com/seifchen/kong-path-whitelist/issues